cgwalters/git-evtag/README.md

 What `git-evtag` implements is an algorithm for providing a strong checksum over the complete source objects for the target commit (+ trees + blobs + submodules).
 Then it's integrated with GPG for end-to-end verification.
-(Although, one could also wrap the commit in X.509 or some other public/private signature solution).
+(Although, one could also wrap the checksum in X.509 or some other public/private signature solution).

 Then no out of band distribution mechanism is necessary, and better, the checksums strengthen the ability to verify integrity of the git